-- 3 Insert the wheel axle from the right-hand side. - 4.
+- 3. Insert the wheel axle from the right-hand side. - 4.
 Install the axle nut. - 5.
 Lower the front wheel so that it is on the ground, and then put the sidestand down. - 6.
-Tighten the axle nut to the specified torque.
+Tighten the axle nut, and then the front wheel axle pinch bolts to the specified torques.